The Mothering Arts

-"The Mothering Arts training is exactly what I needed to fan the flames of my desires!
+"The community supported postpartum course is exactly what I needed to fan the flames of my desires!
 It's given me the insight and direction to help bring what's in my heart to fruition.
-Being supported in the desire of holding a sacred space for Mothers and babies in their first year together.
 Embracing vulnerability, creating a circle of warmth, nourishing their bellies and their souls.
 Kerry, thank you for this gift"! ~Meghan

-- Our online training is a one week live course course to accompany our handbook which will be e-mailed to you before we begin.
-Plan on devoting sixty to ninety minutes each day (though it may not take you nearly that long) during the training at any time that fits into your rhythm.
-Many of you are busy mamas!
+Our online course is a nine day live course course to accompany our handbook which will be e-mailed to you before we begin.
+Plan on devoting two hours each day (though it may not take you nearly that long) during the course at any time that fits into your rhythm.
+Many of you are busy parents!

-- Upon completion you will receive a mark of completion and an invitation to our online community resources.
+Upon completion you will receive an acknowledgement of completion and an invitation to our online community resources.

-- Is Mothering Arts a franchise?, NO. Mothering Arts is the name of this particular online training and my personal business.
-It is not a franchise, we pride ourselves on uplifting sovereignty and individualism, we trust that each leader knows her community best.
-Our training will give you a well stocked tools chest to gather, nurture and weave support.
+No, it is the name of my curriculum/online course AND my licensed business.
+It is not a franchise, I believe in uplifting sovereignty and individualism, I trust that each community organizer knows their community best.
+Our course will give you a well stocked tools chest to gather, nurture and weave support in your own way.

 Marlene Pray, MEd Passageway and Rites of Passage Facilitator, Social Justice & Sexuality Educator Doylestown, PA